 The cardbord box option is especially advisable if you, like us, plan on selling your bike in Cuba at the end of your trip, so you don’t need to pay for the transport of an empty bike box back home.

-The big advantage of this version is that the cardboard box will be cheap and easy to get since almost every shop that sells bicycles will have some and give one to you for free instead of throwing them out.
+The big advantage of this option is that the cardboard box will be cheap and easy to get since almost every shop that sells bicycles will have some and give one to you for free as they are throwing them out anyway.
 You will need a lot of duct tape and some other wrapping materials to make sure your bike arrives in one piece – or more correct – so that all the pieces of your bike will arrive safe.
 You will need to be ok with taking your bike apart and putting it together.
-Don’t forget to pack the tools your need.
+Don’t forget to pack the tools your need!

 Bike boxes arrived safely in Holguin